 Eat Sleep Cycle’s Bernat Vilaginés has been keeping himself busy outside of work test riding a set of Steliacoom René Herse tyres.
 In this blog Bernat introduces the René Herse brand to the uninitiated & shares his insights into the joy of knobbies what makes a tyre great.
+If you like what you read you can shop René Herse tyres at Eat Sleep Cycle.

 Wide Tyres Roll Faster